dev-playbook/dev-playbook.github.io/_posts/azure-cli/webapps/2020-11-22-autoscaling.md

     ```
     From the activity logs, you can see that the instance counts went from 1 to 2 and back to 1.

-    Check also your account email for notifications from Azure Monitor stating the capacity had been raised and lowered.
+    Also, check your account email for notifications from Azure Monitor stating the capacity had been raised and lowered.

 1. View the number of bytes received to the site

     ```shell
     az monitor metrics list --resource $planId --output table --metric BytesReceived
     ```
-    Confirm the bytes recieved coincide with the autoscaling events.
+    Confirm the bytes received coincide with the autoscaling events.

 ## **Clean up**

-1. Delete all resources created in the group, including the web app and app service.

-    ```shell
-    az group delete --yes
-    ```
+{% include az-cli/999-cleanup.md %}
     >To delete the autoscaling.
     >```
     >az monitor autoscale delete --name $autoscalename